 How do you know if your nipple is infected and you need to see a doctor, or if it’s just irritated or healing slowly?

-"Yes, once it’s healed and you feel confident, it’s totally fine to switch out your jewelry yourself," Thompson says.
+"Yes, once it’s healed and you feel confident, it’s totally fine to switch out your jewellery yourself," Thompson says.
 The only caveat?
 “Don’t take too much time to do it."
 The nipple, especially in the first year, could start to close up within a few minutes.
-Because of this, Thompson suggests letting a pro change your jewelry the first few times.
+Because of this, Thompson suggests letting a pro change your jewellery the first few times.

-Will the hole close if you remove the jewelry down the road?
+Will the piercing hole close if you remove the jewellery down the road?